-During and after the three months ended May 31, 2022, the COVID-19 pandemic has relatively stabilized in Mexico, access to vaccines has become more widespread, but the impact on the national and local economies remains significant, negative, and widespread.
+During and after the year ended February 28, 2022, the COVID-19 pandemic has relatively stabilized in Mexico, access to vaccines has become more widespread, but the impact on the national and local economies remains significant, negative, and widespread.
 The Company continues to monitor and assess the impact on its business activities.
 Most communities in the company's project areas have re-opened to outsider access, at least on a limited basis under each community's specific protocols, and we are re-engaging with communities to regain full access for exploration work.
-However, the full impact remains uncertain, and it is difficult to reliably measure the extent of the effect of the COVID-19 pandemic on future financial results.
+With overall vaccination rates still below the optimal 70%, and with the advent of the recent COVID-19 variants, the full impact remains uncertain, and it is difficult to reliably measure the extent of the effect of the COVID-19 pandemic on future financial results.